top of page

 Sounds very holistic to me!

-Present environmental challenges fast exceed anything ancient healers could ever foresee.
+Present environmental challenges far exceed anything ancient healers could ever foresee.
 While the blueprint of human design has not changed, allowing ancient Ayurvedic knowledge to remain as relevant as ever and timeless, environmental degradation has led to the development of numerous new health conditions that were nonexistent thousands of years ago and absent from the Ayurvedic slokas.

-Divergent physical reactions to Ayurvedic medicines are common in Western populations.
-There is no more compelling example to illustrate the struggle of adjustment than Dr. Vaidya Rama Kant Mishra, who, in the 90s, came from India to America to develop Ayurvedic formulas for the premier Ayurvedic herbal company.
+There is no more compelling example of the struggle of adjustment than Dr. Vaidya Rama Kant Mishra, who, in the 90s, came from India to America to develop Ayurvedic formulas for a premier Ayurvedic herbal company.

 "Dr. Mishra held an exalted place in the Ayurvedic pantheon, having descended from a long line of 'Raj Vaidyas', Ayurvedic doctors who held the distinction of being chosen to treat the royalty of India", writes Marianne Teitelbaum, D.C. in Healing The Thyroid with Ayurveda.